frigus02/function-web-components/README.md

 A library to write Web Components as a single function.

 Components written using this library look similar to [Function Components in React](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
-You can specify props, which are mirrored as attributes and passed to the function.
+You can specify attributes and props, which are both passed to the function.
 Internal state can saved using an API similar to [Hooks](https://reactjs.org/docs/hooks-intro.html).
 Your function is invoked every time props/attributes or state changes.

 ## Table of Contents